 - In December 2017 three tractors, each capable of pulling 100,000 lbs., drove 650 miles from McMurdo to Lake Mercer.

-- The journey took two weeks and will carried an estimated 1,000,000 pounds of material.
+- The journey took two months and carried an estimated 1,000,000 pounds of material.

 - The tractors drive at an average speed of 7mph and pull 35,000 gallons of fuel.

-- The traverse successfully dropped off all drilling equipment, science labs, and several camp structures at the study site.
+- The traverse successfully dropped off drilling equipment, science labs, and several camp structures at the study site in January 2018.